pagopa/aks-microservice-chart-blueprint/README.md

     tenantId: "7788edaf-0346-4068-9d79-c868aed15b3d"
 ```

-### `configMapFromFile`: load file defined inside internal configMap and mount in a pod as file
+### `configMapFromFile`: load file defined inside internal value configMap and mount in a pod as file

 this property allows to load from a configMap (denfined inside the values) a file, and mount into pod as file.